Device Security Guidance

 Your data is only as safe as the weakest device that holds it.
 Whether your personal devices have data as sensitive as your banking information or as visible as your address, it is important to appropriately secure all devices you use from unauthorized access.

-Protect device with a strong login password: 1) Learn what constitutes a strong password, 2) create ones you can remember, 3) never share your password with anyone, and 4) use unique passwords for your devices, UVA accounts, and for any other accounts with access to important or sensitive information.
+Protect device with a strong login password: 1) learn what constitutes a strong password, 2) create ones you can remember, 3) never share your password with anyone, and 4) use unique passwords for your devices, UVA accounts, and for any other accounts with access to important or sensitive information.
 If you have reason to believe someone has learned one of your passwords, change it immediately.

 Use a password manager: UVA has a site license for LastPass that makes it free for UVA academic faculty, staff, and students.
 Click here for information about LastPass at UVA.
 Downloading LastPass will eliminate the struggle of forgetting your password and being tempted to re-use the same password.
 It enables you to create unique, strong passwords for all of your accounts.